-Aftercare Fees
+Aftercare runs from 3-5:30 PM.
+All students MUST be out of the building by 5:30 PM.
+Students not picked up by 5:30 PM will be charged a rate of \$1/min for the time spent waiting to be picked up.
+Repeated late pickups will result in disenrollment from the aftercare program.

-- AFTERCARE: Our aftercare program is designed to support the needs of our working parents, HTCS students waiting for the Seton bus to bring them back to Seton, and HTCS students who have siblings at Seton Catholic who ride on the Seton bus back to HTCS in the afternoon. - HTCS students without siblings at Seton may stay in aftercare for a nominal fee until 5:30 PM every day, except on half days and days when the school is closed and there is no aftercare.
+HTCS students without siblings at Seton may stay in aftercare for a nominal fee every day, except on half days and days when the school is closed and there is no aftercare.
 They will have time for homework and will be provided a snack.
-Due to limited space, families must apply prior to the first day of school to request a spot for their child(ren).
-A form will be sent home when it is time to apply.
-You will be notified by HTCS if your application for aftercare has been approved.
-Aftercare applications MUST be received NO LATER than 3 PM on Tuesday, August 13, 2024.

-Aftercare Weekly Tuition 1 st Child 2 nd Child 3 rd Child 4 th Child Family Responsibility - weekly (3-5:30PM) \$60 \$50 \$40 \$30 Family Responsibility - weekly (3-4 PM) \$45 \$35 \$25 \$15
+There are two options available:

-- Aftercare tuition will be charged weekly for those students who are enrolled regardless of the number of days that you utilize the service.
-A reduced rate will be charged for weeks when school is not open all five (5) days. - HTCS students who use the bus transportation to / from Seton may stay in aftercare for no additional fee until the Seton bus arrives to pick them up and bring them back to Seton.
-Students will have time for homework, but should bring a snack as one will not be provided for them. - HTCS students waiting for siblings to return from Seton may stay in aftercare for no additional fee until 3:30 PM, except on half days or days when Seton and/or HTCS is closed.
+- \$75/week per student for five days of aftercare service A reduced rate will be charged for weeks when school is not open all five (5) days. - \$20/day per student for less than five days of aftercare service Families MUST notify the school by 9 AM on the day of use to allow the school time to ensure space is available and staffing is secured.

+HTCS students who use the bus transportation to / from Seton may stay in aftercare for no additional fee until the Seton bus arrives to pick them up and bring them back to Seton.
+Students will have time for homework, but should bring a snack as one will not be provided for them.

+HTCS students waiting for siblings to return from Seton may stay in aftercare for no additional fee until 3:30 PM, except on half days or days when Seton and/or HTCS is closed.
 They will have time for homework, but should bring a snack as one will not be provided for them.
-They MUST be picked up by 3:30 PM to avoid a late pick up fee (\$15/day). - Parents picking up students from aftercare should park to the left alongside the covered walkway to allow the Seton bus and parents picking up from clubs and/or sports to go around.
-They should go to the back door of the school building (near the K4/K fenced in play
+They MUST be picked up by 3:30 PM to avoid the \$20/day charge.

+Parents picking up students from aftercare should park to the left alongside the covered walkway to allow the Seton bus and parents picking up from clubs and/or sports to go around.
+They should go to the back door of the school building (near the K3/K4/K fenced in play area), and ring the aftercare bell.
+A teacher will come to the door to dismiss the student and have the parent sign the student out.

-- area), and ring the aftercare bell.
-A teacher will come to the door to dismiss the student and have the parent sign the student out. - Students who are not enrolled in our aftercare program and who are not picked up by 3:05 PM on regular dismissal days or by 12:15 PM on half days, will be charged a rate of \$1/min for the time spent waiting in the front office to be picked up.
-Unfortunately, HTCS cannot offer drop-in/intermittent aftercare for students.
-Repeated late pickups may result in disenrollment from the aftercare program and/or the school.
+Students who are not enrolled in our aftercare program and who are not picked up by 3:05 PM on regular dismissal days or by 12:05 PM on half days, will be charged a rate of \$1/min for the time spent waiting in the front office to be picked up.
+Repeated late pickups may result in disenrollment.